timfjord/carrierwave-data-uri/README.md

 user.save
 ```

-and then retrieve passed data
+the data string can be retrieved too

 ```
 user.avatar_data_uri # => data:image/gif;base64,R0lGODlhAQABAJEAAAAAAP////8AAP///yH5BAEAAAMALAAAAAABAAEAAAICVAEAOw==
 ```

-In case emtpy/invalid data error won't be raised.
+There will be no error in case of empty or invalid data.
-Loud version should be used instead to raise an error on emtpy/invalid data:
+There is a loud version available that could be used to raise an error on empty or invalid data:

 ```
 user = User.find 123